 If a student fails to meet the requirements of satisfactory academic progress, he or she will be placed on Financial Aid Warning for one semester and will be able to receive financial aid the next semester.
-If a student fails to meet requirements during the second semester will be denied financial aid.
+If a student fails to meet requirements during the second semester, he or she will be denied financial aid.
 A student may be released from Financial Aid Warning or become eligible again by reestablishing satisfactory academic progress.

 Once a student has been denied financial aid for adverse academic progress, the student may submit a Petition for Reinstatement of Financial Aid if there were unusual, mitigating, or extreme circumstances beyond the student's control.
 Examples may include, but are not limited to, prolonged and/or severe illness under a physician's care for the student or a dependent, accidents requiring hospitalization, or death of an immediate family member.
 Documentation is required to support the circumstance.
-The petition will be presented to the Student Appeals Committee for a decision.
+The petition will be presented to the Financial Aid Appeals Committee for a decision.
+Applications must be received ten days prior to the start of a semester for consideration.

 If an appeal is denied or a student does not have unusual or mitigating circumstances, the student remains ineligible to receive financial aid.
-He/she may reestablish eligibility for federal and state finncial aid programs by successfully meeting the Satisfactory Academic Progress requirements based on his or her cumulative hours and GPA.
+He/she may reestablish eligibility for federal and state financial aid programs by successfully meeting the Satisfactory Academic Progress requirements based on his/her cumulative hours and GPA.